 A patient portal is a website or mobile app through which patients can securely access online parts of their medical records.
 Often, the portal is a component of the electronic health record used at that hospital/health system, and it may include lab reports, imaging (x-ray) studies, pathology reports, medication lists, and in some cases, doctors’ and hospital notes.
 In addition, a portal may allow patients to send secure messages to their medical team, request/cancel appointments, refill prescriptions, and pay bills online.
 Some portals allow doctors to conduct “virtual visits” with their patients online for simple, straightforward conditions like respiratory infections and back pain, although this is not common yet at cancer centers.
 Patients usually access the portal via their desktop computer and/or smartphone or tablet using a unique user name-password combination.

 Even though portals are increasingly available, many doctors and patients are still trying to become comfortable with how they fit into the traditional medical care model.
-Many surveys have shown that patients are overwhelmingly in favor of having this type of access to their test results, and influential organizations like the Institute of Medicine agree that engaged and informed patients are essential for high-quality cancer care.
+Many surveys have shown that patients are overwhelmingly in favor of having this type of access to their test results, and influential organizations like the National Academy of Medicine agree that engaged and informed patients are essential for high-quality cancer care.

 In February 2014, the U.S. Department of Health and Human Services put into effect a new rule that allowed patients to receive their results directly from the laboratory performing the testing.
 Previously, some states prohibited direct access for patients, requiring a doctor to deliver the results.
 While many patient advocates welcomed this change, some doctors’ groups expressed concern that this could lead to confusion and increased anxiety if patients received abnormal results but did not know what to do with the information.